t-systems-on-site-services-gmbh/NLU-Evaluation-Data-de-en/README.md

 Copyright (c) the authors of [xliuhw/NLU-Evaluation-Data](https://github.com/xliuhw/NLU-Evaluation-Data)<br/>
 Copyright (c) 2022 Philip May

-All data are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+All data is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 You should have received a copy of the license along with this dataset.